Trev is the maestro behind NC Wedding Violin. He is a versatile violinist performing along the entire spectrum of traditional to modern weddings.

 Flavorful food is really important to me.
 I love cooking with and for others.
 I use spices and fresh herbs to make my dishes sing.
 I enjoy baking bread and have two recipes I’m quite fond of.
 One is a basic yeast-risen bread and the other approaches sourdough in texture and flavor.

 Maintaining my physical health and performance is crucial for me.
 Playing the violin is quite physically demanding.
 I stretch most mornings, and go out jogging on a short circuit around my neighborhood.
-After that I do a set of burpees – that always gets my blood flowing and wakes me up!
+I do reps of burpees throughout the day – they keep my mind sharp.

 When I am learning songs and pieces I listen to them as often as I can.
 Currently I have the complete G. F. Handel sonatas on rotation.
 I also listen to English, Scottish, and Irish folk music.
 Since I’m studying Jazz, I’ve been listening to Blues, John Coltrane, and I love Benny Golson’s rendition of “Yesterdays’.